tessel/cloud/README.md

     ./bin/serve
     make serve

+Once the app is running you can visit `http://127.0.0.1:3000/login` which should bounce you through the oauth server and then be happy.

 To get more information about what's happening, set the `DEBUG` environment variable.
 By default very little is logged to the console.
 A suggested configuration for development might look like the following: